 Position

-Hospital-Acquired Pressure Ulcer/Injuries (HAPU/I) can not only be detrimental to a patient and their health, but also the reputation of the healthcare facility altogether.
-Especially when considering that prospective patients can view Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) results as well as HAPU/I data before determining where they will receive care.
+Hospital-Acquired Pressure Ulcer/Injuries (HAPU/I) can not only be detrimental to a patient and their health, but the reputation of the healthcare facility itself — especially when considering that prospective patients can view Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) results and HAPU/I data before determining where they will receive care.

-The prevalence of HAPU/I and various other health issues such as blood clotting, muscle weakness, etc., can be significantly reduced during hourly nursing rounds.
+The prevalence of HAPU/I and other health issues, such as blood clotting, muscle weakness, etc., can be significantly reduced during hourly nursing rounds.

 Once patient pain is addressed, try:

-• Adjusting any blankets or pillows if requested
+- Adjusting any blankets or pillows if requested; or

 Potty (or Personal Hygiene)

-Urinary tract infections (UTIs) are one of the most common hospital-acquired infections (HAIs) one can receive during a hospital visit.
+Urinary tract infections (UTIs) are one of the most common hospital-acquired infections (HAIs).

-Whether it is from a catheter, poor hygiene, a blockage, etc., there are various causes that can result in a UTI – some of which are preventable and can be performed during hourly rounds.
+Whether it is from a catheter, poor hygiene, or a blockage, various situations (some of which are preventable and can be performed during hourly rounds) can result in a UTI.

 For some patients, a nurse simply asking, “Do you need to use the restroom?” is enough.
-However, there will be other instances where he or she might have to further investigate and ensure that the patient does not need to relieve themselves.
+However, there will be other instances where you might have to investigate further and ensure the patient does not need to relieve themselves.

-Additionally, this also is applicable if the patient needs showering.
+This also applies if the patient needs showering.

 Periphery